anodynos/uRequire/source/code/config/uRequireConfigMasterDefaults.coffee.md

 ### Details:
 * `bundle.main` is used as 'name' / 'include' on RequireJS build.js, on combined/almond template.

 *  It should be the 'entry' point module of your bundle, where all dependencies are `require`'d.
-Then **r.js** recursivelly adds all dependency tree to the 'combined' optimized file.
+Then **r.js** recursively adds all dependency tree to the 'combined' optimized file.

 * It is also used to as the initiation `require` on your combined bundle.
   It is the module just kicks off the app and/or requires all your other library modules.